collab-uniba/scriba/README.md

 4. Enjoy

-To use the Android app download and install from https://www.dropbox.com/s/gjyx05qw256uieh/android-debug.apk?dl=0
+To use the Android app download and install **"android-debug.apk"**

 ## Installation